 Michael H. Jenkins Assumes the Role of Orion Energy Systems CEO

-/EIN News/ -- MANITOWOC, Wis., Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Orion Energy Systems, Inc. (Nasdaq: OESX) (Orion Lighting), a provider of energy-efficient LED lighting and controls, maintenance services and electrical vehicle (EV) charging station solutions, announced Michael H. Jenkins, the Company’s Executive Vice President and Chief Operating Officer, has officially assumed the role of Orion’s Chief Executive Officer (CEO) after the retirement of CEO Mike Altschaefl on November 10th.
+MANITOWOC, Wis., Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Orion Energy Systems, Inc. OESX (Orion Lighting), a provider of energy-efficient LED lighting and controls, maintenance services and electrical vehicle (EV) charging station solutions, announced Michael H. Jenkins, the Company's Executive Vice President and Chief Operating Officer, has officially assumed the role of Orion's Chief Executive Officer (CEO) after the retirement of CEO Mike Altschaefl on November 10th.

 Mike Jenkins is an accomplished executive leader with a strong track record of business and financial achievement built over more than 25 years.
 He joined Orion last year as part of a long-term strategic leadership and planning process and was selected to serve as CEO based on his significant leadership, operational, and sales and marketing skills and contributions.